Minimal area of Finsler disks with minimizing geodesics: Finsler metrics and Holmes--Thompson volume

 A \term{geodesic} of~$M$ is a smooth, unit-speed curve $\gamma:I\to M$ that is extremal for the length functional.
 In case~$M$ has boundary, the extremality is defined by considering variations in~$M^+$, see Remark~\ref{rmk:extend}.
 Thus the geodesics of~$M$ are the geodesics of~$M^+$ that are contained in~$M$.
 Equivalently, the geodesics of~$M$ are the unit-speed curve curves that satisfy the Euler--Lagrange equation for the length functional; see Definition~\ref{def:cogeodesic} below for an explicit equation in terms of momentum. \end{definition}

-In a compact connected Finsler manifold, every pair of points are joined by a distance realizing arc. \footnote{A proof for more general, complete self-reverse metrics is given~\cite[\S1.12]{gromov2007metric}; see also~\cite[Theorem~9.1]{mennucci2014geodesics} for directed metrics.} A distance realizing arc contained in the interior of~$M$ is necessarily a geodesic and is therefore smooth.
-However, a distance realizing arc of~$M$ does not necessarily lie in the interior of~$M$, even if its endpoints do.
-Still, if the manifold is two-dimensional, then every distance realizing arc is~$C^1$ and has unit speed; see Theorem~\ref{thm:shortest_are_C1}.
+In a compact connected Finsler manifold, every pair of points are joined by a distance-realizing arc. \footnote{A proof for more general, complete self-reverse metrics is given~\cite[\S1.12]{gromov2007metric}; see also~\cite[Theorem~9.1]{mennucci2014geodesics} for directed metrics.} A distance-realizing arc contained in the interior of~$M$ is necessarily a geodesic and is therefore smooth.
+However, a distance-realizing arc of~$M$ does not necessarily lie in the interior of~$M$, even if its endpoints do.
+Still, if the manifold is two-dimensional, then every distance-realizing arc is~$C^1$ and has unit speed; see Theorem~\ref{thm:shortest_are_C1}.
 Thus, in a compact Finsler surface, every pair of points~$x,\,y$ are joined by a~$C^1$ arc of length~$d_F(x,y)$.